dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 <div class="clock ticking">
 ```

-you can write the following not-so-valid HTML which browsers can parse into a real element of "unknown" type with the custom attribute:
+you can write the following not-so-valid HTML which browsers will parse into a real element of `HTMLUnknownElement` type with the custom attribute:

 ```
 <clock ticking>